 Parenting is challenging in today’s world!
 Nearly half of young children today will develop a mental health, behavioral, or substance abuse disorder by the time they are 18.
 Only a third of high school students graduate with the academic skills needed for college.
 Raise Ready Kids believes that intentionality in the early years of parenting pays huge dividends later.

 We help you develop a strong learning culture at home when your children are young, a culture that supports children developing the knowledge, skills, character, and sense of purpose they’ll need to flourish as adults.
 We do this by providing:

-- Holistic, broad parent education.
-To prepare for the everyday challenges of parenting, Raise Ready Kids provides evidence-based information and insight on the wide range of topics that matter to parents, including social and emotional learning, motivation, character development, academic learning, and partnering with teachers.
+Holistic, broad parent education.
+Raise Ready Kids provides evidence-based information about a wide range of topics that matter to parents, including social emotional learning; reading; diversity, equity and inclusion; curiosity; character; health;and digital life.

-- Curated information in regular, bite-sized chunks.
+Curated information in regular, bite-sized chunks.
 Parents often wait until they’re struggling to access parenting resources (books, professionals).
-Raise Ready Kids provides information along the way—before you need it—so you can avoid problems.
-Plus, Raise Ready Kids information comes in audio format.
-You can listen whenever convenient for you.
+Raise Ready Kids provides information along the way – before you need it – to help prevent problems from arising in the first place.
+And, because Raise Ready Kids information comes in audio format, you can listen whenever it’s convenient for you.